 Word automatically converts the dashes into a full horizontal line across the page.

-Step 2: Repeat as Needed
+Step 2: Repeat to Insert More Lines

 - Type three dashes again